The Wilderness Tower

-Our response to the commission is to create sculptures and installations that stimulate play-led learning; resulting in work that responds to the built environment and encourages participation for the communities that inhabit and visit the school.
-Our concept draws on the ideas of curiosity and play being the seeds of creativity and learning.
-With this in mind, we want to develop an environment that inspires a sense of wonder and exploration and is visually stimulating with tactile and sensory elements.
-Equally, we want to create an environment that has a strong sense of design and consistency.
+Our concept draws on the idea of curiosity and play being the seeds of creativity and learning.
+With this in mind, we have developed an environment that inspires a sense of wonder and exploration and is visually stimulating with tactile and sensory elements.
+Equally, we want to create installations that are sculptural, practical and possess a strong sense of design consistency.

 We have focussed on the links between natural and human-made structures, particularly natural shapes found in rocks and crystals that have active sculptural elements.
-Engaging children in the interaction with shapes and forms are part of early learning and has been shown to enhance performance on tasks such as mathematical calculations and language development (Gibbs, 2005, p.193).
+Engaging children in the interaction with shapes and forms are an essential part of early learning and has been shown to enhance performance on tasks such as mathematical calculations and language development.

 Located at Heatherton Park Studios, Bradford On Tone, Somerset, TA4 1EU.
 Viewing available on request (see contact page).

 When I was asked to create an installation on the Somerset Levels, the image of a watchtower came immediately to mind.
-The thought of rising above the flatness of the landscape and observing the surrounding area was very appealing.
-Watchtowers hold a fascination for me and have appeared in my work before, albeit in a scaled-down, model form.
-I like the inherent contradiction in its purpose – the sense of power through surveillance contrasted with its inhabitant’s isolation and loneliness.
+The thought of a sculptural structure rising above the flatness of the landscape and observing the surrounding area was very appealing.
+Watchtowers hold a fascination for me and have appeared in my work before, albeit in a scaled-down model form.
+I am fascinated by the inherent contradiction in its purpose – the sense of power through surveillance contrasted with its inhabitant’s isolation and loneliness.

-At first glance, the structure could be mistaken for a building with some agricultural purpose; a storage silo perhaps, or a water tower.
-However, on closer inspection, I wanted the sculptural qualities to become evident with the referencing of modernist design and in particular brutalist architecture – a movement I much admire for its monumental forms and artistic integrity.
+At first glance, the structure could be mistaken for a building with some agricultural purpose, a storage silo perhaps, or a water tower.
+However, on closer inspection, I wanted the sculptural qualities to become evident with the referencing of modernist design and, in particular brutalist architecture.
 The structure also draws upon the industrial landscape photographs of Bernd and Hilla Becher, whose images transform utilitarian buildings into unique sculptural objects.

-As with my previous architecturally inspired sculptures, I decided not to include windows in the structure, preferring to create a sense of intrigue and slight unease at the thought of what happens within.
-The artwork is accessed by ladder from below, leading the viewer into a small dark room, lit only by narrow slits in the roof illuminating a sculpture of a watchtower on the boarded floor beneath.
-I wanted this experience to be like visiting the mind of the artist and seeing the original idea within.
+As with my previous architecturally inspired sculptures, I decided not to include windows in the structure, preferring to create a sense of intrigue and unease at the thought of what happens within.
+The artwork is accessed by a ladder from below, leading the viewer into a small dark room, lit only by narrow slits in the roof illuminating a sculpture of a watchtower on the boarded floor beneath.

 On entering the installation, the viewer is extracted from the expansive landscape outside into a dark, meditative interior.
-Switching focus from the natural world to the imaginative possibilities of a gallery inside a sculpture.
+Switching focus from the natural world to the imaginative possibilities of a psychological space inside a sculpture.